mycelial/docs/docs/tutorials-example-replication-jobs/excel-to-snowflake.md

 # Excel to Snowflake tutorial

-This tutorial will walk you through the process of setting up a data pipeline that moves data from an Excel spreadsheet to Snowflake.
+This tutorial will walk you through the process of setting up a data workflow that moves data from an Excel spreadsheet to Snowflake.

 ## Prerequisites